kyma-project/istio/docs/user/01-20-istio-custom-resource.md

-The `istios.operator.kyma-project.io` CustomResourceDefinition (CRD) describes the kind and the format of data that Istio Controller uses to configure and install Istio.
+The `istios.operator.kyma-project.io` CustomResourceDefinition (CRD) describes the kind and the format of data that Istio Controller uses to configure, update, and manage the Istio installation.
+Applying the CR triggers the installation of Istio, and deleting it triggers the uninstallation of Istio.
 To get the up-to-date CRD in the `yaml` format, run the following command:

 ```shell
 kubectl get crd istios.operator.kyma-project.io -o yaml